 Funding for the Program is provided by the U. S. Department of Agriculture's Food and Nutrition Service with an additional required state match.

-Massachusetts farmers' market coupons are distributed to women and children in the WIC Program, as well as eligible seniors and other individuals.
+Massachusetts farmers' market coupons are distributed to women and children in the WIC Program, as well as eligible seniors.

 • To find out if you are eligible for WIC assistance, click here.